Dolphinston Castle (site of)

 Little seems to be known about the years after this, although the foundations were apparently still visible as late as 1837.

-Interestingly the Statistical Account of Scotland describes “a tower at Dolphiston” which seems to correspond to the location of Dolphinston Farm (however it may be mistaken with Dolphiston Tower).
-But the description sounds like it might be a possible broch rather than a castle:
+Interestingly the Statistical Account of Scotland describes “a tower at Dolphiston” which seems to correspond to the location of Dolphinston Farm (however it may be mistaken with Dolphiston Tower):

 “The chief fortification is a tower at Dolphiston, said to have been built by one Dolphus, from whom it took its name.
 The walls are from 8 to 10 feet thick, built of hewn stone, and so closely cemented with lime, that it is found more difficult to obtain stones for building from it, than from a quarry.
 It has been extensive, and divided into small apartments by stone partitions.
 Several vaulted apertures are in the middle of the walls, large enough for a small bed, and some of them so long, as to be used by the tenants for holding their ladders.”